Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 Strategy

-While we are already taking action to address climate change under our Company-wide Environmental Management Policy in 2024, we are also working to identify risks and opportunities that may impact our business activities to prepare for situations that may occur in the future.
+While we are already taking action to address climate change under our 2026 Company-wide Environmental Management Policy, we are also working to identify risks and opportunities that may impact our business activities to prepare for situations that may occur in the future.
 Moving forward, we will assess the financial risks and opportunities presented by climate change scenarios that are expected in the future to be reflected in our company's management.

 ■Expected Scenarios

-Climate change is a phenomenon that will unfold over the mid to long term.
-Therefore, we must envision multiple temperature rise scenarios, identify and evaluate the risks and opportunities, and take measures.
+Since climate change is a phenomenon that will unfold over the medium to long term, it is necessary to identify and assess risks and opportunities as well as to take countermeasures, considering both scenarios: one in which efforts to reduce CO2 emissions progress alongside tighter regulations, and another in which no additional regulations are taken.
 This analysis used a scenario under which temperatures rise by 1.5°C by 2100 over temperatures at the start of the industrial revolution after the implementation of a variety of climate mitigation measures, and another scenario under which the current use of fossil fuels continues, and temperatures rise by 4°C. Each scenario was designed based on public documents released by the IPCC [6] and IEA [7].
+This analysis assesses the impact of climate change on our core businesses: road surfacing and civil engineering, construction and development, and the manufacturing and sales of asphalt mixtures.

 - 6.^Intergovernmental Panel on Climate Change.
 An intergovernmental organization established to provide a scientific basis for the climate change policies of the national governments of each country.